Elizabeth North

 Elizabeth North features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 55.0% of all households, including 16.4% couples with children, 14.5% couples without children, and 21.8% single parent families.
 Non-family households account for the remaining 45.0%, with lone person households at 40.0% and group households comprising 5.3%.
-The median household size is 2.2 people, smaller than the Greater Adelaide average of 2.5.
+The median household size is 2.2 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households